reisblucas/reisblucas/README.md

 ### Hi there 👋
-### I'm Lucas Barbosa Reis, 23 yo, based in Sao Paulo - Brazil!
+### I'm Lucas, 23 yo, based in Sao Paulo - Brazil!

 - 💬 I like to talk and study about programming, technology, investiments and games!
 - 🌱 Front: I'm learning about Next.JS, TypeScript and Tailwind!